liophin/OpenWeatherMap-RestAPI/README.md

 - OWMRootObject.cs this for returning json data format
 - OpenWeatherMap.cs this is for connecting to api and get data

-for your questino u can send a email to support@liophin.com
+for your questions u can send a email to support@liophin.com